nuxt-modules/leaflet/docs/components/l-geo-json.md

 # LGeoJson

-> Easily display a geo-json on the map
+> Represents a GeoJSON object or an array of GeoJSON objects.

 ## Demo